ruby-jokes/job_interview/README.md

     => "I doubt it, but it would make life easier for traveling salesmen."

+Q. Please tell us, in a few words, about what interests you?

+    what_interest

+    => "I have a special interest in modular mobile startup platforms."

 ## FAQ

   Q. Why would you even do this?